Marsh Chapel Experiment

 The Marsh Chapel Experiment, also called the "Good Friday Experiment", was an experiment conducted on Good Friday, April 20, 1962 at Boston University's Marsh Chapel.
 Walter N. Pahnke, a graduate student in theology at Harvard Divinity School, designed the experiment under the supervision of Timothy Leary, Richard Alpert, and the Harvard Psilocybin Project.
-Pahnke's experiment investigated whether psilocybin (the active principle in psilocybin mushrooms) would act as a reliable entheogen in religiously predisposed subjects.
+Pahnke's experiment investigated whether psilocybin would act as a reliable entheogen in religiously predisposed subjects.

 Experiment

 Prior to the Good Friday service, twenty graduate degree divinity student volunteers from the Boston area were randomly divided into two groups.
 In a double-blind experiment, half of the students received psilocybin, while a control group received a large dose of niacin.
 Niacin produces clear physiological changes and thus was used as an active placebo.
 In at least some cases, those who received the niacin initially believed they had received the psychoactive drug.
 However, the feeling of face flushing (turning red, feeling hot and tingly) produced by niacin subsided about an hour after receiving the dose, whereas the effects of the psilocybin intensified over the first few hours.

 Almost all of the members of the experimental group reported experiencing profound religious experiences, providing empirical support for the notion that psychedelic drugs can facilitate religious experiences.
 One of the participants in the experiment was religious scholar Huston Smith, who would become an author of several textbooks on comparative religion.
 He later described his experience as "the most powerful cosmic homecoming I have ever experienced".